 How Can Online Sellers Prepare for Cyber Monday and Black Friday?

 You still have a month to develop and optimize your ecommerce strategy for cyber week 2023.
 Here are some suggestions that ecommerce owners can use to turn the event into a remarkable growth opportunity.

 1. Be Aware of Consumer Trends

-If we look at trends, NRF found that consumers had already completed 28% of their shopping by early November 2021.
+If we look at trends, Statista found that 26% of consumers prefer to do their holiday shopping in early November, while 18% prefer to spend in September and October.
 So, your marketing efforts to generate maximum revenue should start well before Black Friday.
-You can begin promotional campaigns in early November to create a buzz around your brand.
+You can begin promotional campaigns in early November or even late October to create a buzz around your brand.

-Quantum Metric found out that the total number of retail customers who abandoned carts before checkout doubled in 2021 compared to 2020.
-The tendency of several customers to shop before cyber week and extended Cyber Monday offers reduces customer urgency to make a purchase.
+According to Sale Cycle, the average abandoned cart rate for last year's Black Friday was 76.15%, which is actually 3% lower than in 2021.
+Still, abandoned carts remain an issue you shouldn't overlook.
+The tendency of several customers to shop before Cyber Week and extended Cyber Monday offers reduces customer urgency to make a purchase.
 As a result, they end up abandoning filled carts on retailer sites.
 To perform well this season, try to push customers to complete their purchases sooner.
 Meanwhile, have a marketing strategy for both planned and impulse buys.

 Plan your marketing images, content, and ad campaigns as early as possible to make the most of this year's shopping events—Fine-tune your lead generation strategy in the coming weeks leading up to the mega event.
 Use social media and reward programs to boost your email sign-ups.
-Need a quick tip?
-Deploy an email pop-up on your website highlighting your Black Friday and Cyber Monday deals and asking those who visit it to opt-in.
+Here’s a quick tip—Deploy an email pop-up on your website highlighting your Black Friday and Cyber Monday deals and asking those who visit it to opt-in.
 Consider rolling out a sign-up offer to drive popup engagement.